katepark1009/kawaiiTodo/README.md

-# kawaiiTodo
+## kawaiiTodo

-todo list app by utilizing React Native
+Simple todo list app by utilizing React Native.

+You can add, delete, update and toggle complete.

 ![](demo.gif)